 Preview the Brownfield Basics curriculum below and contact Minnesota Brownfields if you are interested in a Brownfield Basics session.

 Click here to access the full, printable Brownfield Basics program description.

-Upcoming Brownfield Basics Sessions:
+Past Brownfield Basics Sessions:

 Many communities across the State of Minnesota are faced with economic challenges and seek to repurpose previously developed properties for new uses.
 Faced with several hurdles and equipped with minimal information, such as lack of access to process and resources, communities’ apprehension and the reality of an intimidating scenario often stifle redevelopment before it begins.
 In addition, smaller property owners and developers often lack adequate information about environmental due diligence.
 Learning how to navigate the process of environmental due diligence can help prevent headaches, including increased project costs and inability to apply for public resources.